sirlucjan/copr-linux-cachyos/README.md

 - Latest BTRFS/XFS/EXT4 improvements & fixes.
 - AMD PSTATE EPP Driver enabled by default and with enhancements patches/fixes.
 - Clearlinux Patchset.
-- Futex fixes and winesync is available.
+- Futex fixes is available.
 - UserKSM daemon from pf.

 ### Checking for the cpu support